endyjasmi/hubraft/README.md

 ### Installing

-For install the module, open your project in terminal and enter:
+To install the module, open your project in the terminal and enter:

 ```javascript
 npm install --save hubraft